refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 The data provider acts as a data layer for your app that makes the HTTP requests and encapsulates how the data is retrieved. **refine** consumes these methods via data hooks.

-The data provider concept comes into play whenever your refine app needs to communicate with an external API.
-Thanks to refine's `dataProvider` object property, all API requests are processed through this object.
+You don't need worry about creating data providers from scratch. **refine** offers built-in data provider support for the most popular [API providers](#supported-data-providers).
+So you can use one of them or you can create your own data provider according to your needs.
+We'll see how to create data provider in the next sections.

 :::tip
 You can review the[list of supported providers](#supported-data-providers) to find the one that is compatible with your API.
 We'll also give more details about data providers in [create your own data provider](/docs/tutorial/understanding-dataprovider/create-dataprovider/) section.
 :::

-Data providers can communicate with `REST`, `GraphQL`, `RPC` and `SOAP` based APIs as they work with adapter system infrastructure.
+Data providers can communicate with `REST`, `GraphQL`, `RPC`, and `SOAP` based API's.
+You can imagine the data provider is an adapter between refine and the API.

 <div>